monarch-initiative/monarch-ui-new/README.md

 Use `console.log` for strictly for temporary debugging during local development that should be removed before merging PRs.
 Use `console.error` for in-production logging of _caught_ errors.
+Use `console.warn` for in-production logging of events that are not problems, but are still useful to know.
+Use `console.info` for generic in-production logging.

+Only log major, infrequent events.
-Use `console.info` for generic in-production logging, but only use for major, infrequent events, as logging too frequently (say, multiple times per second, sustained) can impact page performance.
+Logging too frequently (say, multiple times per second, sustained) can impact page performance.
 Leaving select logging in production will be beneficial for in this particular app, for user and in-situ troubleshooting of complex, hard-to-replicate problems.

 To analyze the size of the compiled bundle, dev-install `stats-webpack-plugin`, uncomment the `stats-webpack-plugin` line in `vue.config.js`, build the app, then run either `npx webpack-bundle-analyzer dist/stats.json` or `npx source-map-explorer dist/js/*`.